Ziad-Ashraf-Abdu/smart-lumbar-trainer/smart-lumbar-trainer.md

 ### 5. Relative Flexibility and Dissociation

-A key driver for exceeding these thresholds is **relative flexibility**, or the degree of dissociation between the hips and the lumbar spine.
+A key driver for exceeding these thresholds is **relative flexibility**, or the degree of dissociation between the hips and the lumbar spine movement.
 The body operates as a linked system where each segment influences the motion of adjacent segments.

 If an athlete has relatively higher stiffness in the hip joints compared to the lumbar spine, the spine will more readily flex to achieve the required depth or reach the barbell.
 The haptic feedback serves as a real-time monitor for this lack of dissociation; when the hips reach their terminal range, any further movement is forced into the lumbar region, triggering a transition from the Green to the Yellow or Red zones.
 This cueing encourages the athlete to maintain a "back-dominant" or "hip-dominant" strategy that preserves spinal neutrality[12].